aaron-breathnach/r4immunologists/README.md

 As you can see, there are four panes:

-1. The top left pane is the Source Editor.
+1. The top left pane is the **Source Editor**.
 This is where you write your R code.
-2. The top right pane is the Environment, which displays all user-defined objects.
+2. The top right pane is the **Environment**.
+This displays all user-defined objects.
-3. The bottom right pane is Plots, which is where plots are drawn.
+3. The bottom right pane is **Plots**.
+This where plots are drawn.
-4. The bottom left pane is the Console.
+4. The bottom left pane is the **Console**.
 This is where you run your R code.

 ## Install r4immunologists